-The Law Library provides all Mason law students with a free subscription to West’s online Study Aids.
-Students can conveniently access these materials from their Westlaw accounts.
+The Law Library provides all Scalia law students with a free subscription to West Academic Study Aids.
 First year students will receive access to this database during Orientation.
 For assistance with using the online Study Aids, please see one of the reference librarians in the Law Library, First Floor, Room 146.

 What is the Study Aids Subscription?

-- An online subscription based service that provides electronic access to over 350 study aids from West, Foundation and Gilberts.
+- An online subscription based service that provides electronic access to hundreds of study aids from West, Foundation and Gilberts.

 - Unlimited access to ALL available study aids.